 Omburtamab, our lead product candidate, is a murine monoclonal antibody that targets B7-H3, an immune checkpoint molecule that is widely expressed in tumor cells of several cancer types.
-I-omburtamab, which is omburtamab radiolabeled with Iodine-131, is currently being studied in several clinical trials including pivotal-stage development Study 101 and Study 03-133 for the treatment of pediatric patients who have CNS/LM from NB.
-An analysis of 107 patients with pediatric CNS/LM from NB who were treated with I-omburtamab in Study 03-133 demonstrated a median overall survival, or OS, of 50.8 months, as compared to historical median OS of approximately six to nine months.
-I-omburtamab has received ODD and RPDD from the FDA for the treatment of NB, and BTD for the treatment of pediatric patients who have CNS/LM from NB.
-We submitted a BLA to the FDA for I-omburtamab for CNS/LM from NB in August 2020 and received a Refusal to File letter from the FDA in October 2020.
+131I-omburtamab, which is omburtamab radiolabeled with lodine-131, is currently being studied in several clinical trials including pivotal-stage development Study 101 and Study 03-133 for the treatment of pediatric patients who have CNS/LM from NB.
+An analysis of 107 patients with pediatric CNS/LM from NB who were treated with 131I-omburtamab in Study 03-133 demonstrated a median overall survival, or OS, of 50.8 months, as compared to historical median OS of approximately six to nine months.
+131I-omburtamab has received ODD and RPDD from the FDA for the treatment of NB, and BTD for the treatment of pediatric patients who have CNS/LM from NB.
+We submitted a BLA to the FDA for 131I-omburtamab for CNS/LM from NB in August 2020 and received a Refusal to File letter from the FDA in October 2020..
 The reason for the FDA's decision to issue the Refusal to File letter was that upon preliminary review, the FDA determined that certain parts of the Chemistry, Manufacturing and Control (CMC) Module and the Clinical Module of the BLA required further detail.
 Among other things, the FDA requested that detailed validation data be included in the CMC Module, that clinical study data and external control data be reanalyzed using a propensity score adjusted analysis for important baseline characteristics, such as prior receipt of irradiation, and that further supportive evidence in the form of direct anti-tumor effect be included in the Clinical Module.
-We have been working closely with the FDA to resolve these issues and have a meeting with the FDA scheduled for March 26, 2021, to discuss adequacy of the external control reanalysis and supporting data to demonstrate direct anti-tumor effect for a BLA resubmission.
-Assuming a positive outcome of these discussions, we expect to resubmit our BLA for omburtamab by the end of the second quart
+We have been working closely with the FDA to resolve these issues and have a meeting with the FDA scheduled for

+March 26, 2021, to discuss adequacy of the external control reanalysis and supporting data to demonstrate direct anti-tumor effect for a BLA resubmission.
+Assuming a positive outcome of these discussions, we expect to resubmit our BLA for omburtamab by the end of the second quarter of 2021 or the third quarter of 2021.
+However, we can provide no assurance that the FDA will agree with our proposal or that we will be successful in resubmitting our BLA for omburtamab in this timeline.

-I-omburtamab, which is omburtamab radiolabeled with Iodine-124, is currently being studied for the treatment of Diffuse Intrinsic Pontine Glioma, or DIPG.
-I-omburtamab is currently also being studied for the treatment of Desmoplastic Small Round Cell Tumors, or DSRCT.
+124I-omburtamab, which is omburtamab radiolabeled with lodine-124, is currently being studied for the treatment of Diffuse Intrinsic Pontine Glioma, or DIPG.
+131I-omburtamab is currently also being studied for the treatment of Desmoplastic Small Round Cell Tumors, or DSRCT.
 Both DIPG and DSRCT are rare, and often fatal, cancers.
 While our current clinical efforts are focused on rare pediatric cancers, we believe we can potentially expand omburtamab's application to the treatment of CNS/LM resulting from other adult and pediatric solid tumors expressing B7-H3.
 We estimate that, in the United States and the EU in 2019, there were more than 30,000 new patients diagnosed with cancer that has metastasized to the CNS/LM, of which the vast majority express B7-H3.

-On December 31, 2019, we submitted an Investigational New Drug application, or IND, for Lu-omburtamab-DTPA, for the treatment of medulloblastoma and we opened the IND for patients in October 2020.
+On December 31, 2019, we submitted an Investigational New Drug application, or IND, for 177Lu-omburtamab-DTPA, for the treatment of medulloblastoma and we opened the IND for patients in October 2020.
 We expect to enroll the first patients in this trial before the end of first quarter of 2021.
-We have also opened a Phase 1 study with Lu-omburtamab-DTPA targeting B7-H3 positive CNS/LM tumors in adults.
+We have also opened a Phase 1 study with 177Lu-omburtamab-DTPA targeting B7-H3 positive CNS/LM tumors in adults.
 We expect to enroll the first patients in this trial in the first quarter of 2021.